 On a final note, I would like to stress that I don’t intent to call a normal office job less valuable than a freelancing position.
 I have the greatest respect for everyone who can do it and be happy with it.
 And I am thankful, because there is a ton of jobs out there that require daily office-presence and the execution of tasks ordered by someone else.

 I hope you liked this post and that I was able to reach out to those who feel like they are stuck in the wrong working environment.
 Of course, I would be happy to answer on comments, criticism or questions!
 What is your opinion on the Digital Nomad Life?

 You might want to watch

-Hey, my name is Nellie and I am partner of Snell Media productions.
-My work entails written content creation, Social Media management, as well as assistance in photography and video production.
+Hi, my name is Nellie and I am a partner of Snell Media.
+My work entails written content creation, Social Media management, and assistant photography and video production.
 For any questions or comments regarding the blog, please drop me a line.